mmarchetti90/scRNA-Seq-analysis/README.md

 /// --------------------------------------- ///

 ### NOTES

+- 10X_analysis and integrated_analysis are designed for RNA Gene Expression data, but can handle ATAC data as well.

 - For cell cycle analysis, the cell_cycle_genes_homo_sapiens.tsv and cell_cycle_genes_mus_musculus.tsv files report cell cycle gene sets for human and mouse data, respectively;